North Carolina Court Records

 Do North Carolina Juvenile Records Show up on Background Checks?

-Parties interested in getting personal juvenile records sealed or expunged must file a petition with the court.
+Parties interested in getting personal juvenile records sealed or expunged generally file a petition with the court.
 North Carolina does not automatically seal or expunge juvenile records.
 For dismissed petitions, the juvenile who is the subject of the record may petition the court for expungement when the juvenile turns 16.
 For cases where the court adjudicates the juvenile delinquent, the juvenile may petition the court for expungement at the age of 18.

 Petitioners may be eligible for juvenile record expungement if: